Richard Chaplow: Southampton

 In the 2011–12 season, Chaplow started off his season with a good start when he scored, as well as, setting up two goals, in a 3–1 win over Torquay United in the first round of the League Cup.
 However, three days later, he was sent–off, in a match against Barnsley after a straight red card, just coming on as a substitute in the 70th minute, which saw Saints 1–0.
 After serving a three match suspension, Chaplow then scored on 16 September 2011, in a 4–1 win over Birmingham City.
 By the end of 2011, Chaplow scored two more goals against Peterborough United and Coventry City.
 However, in a match against Bristol City on 26 November 2011, Chaplow suffered a knee injury early in the first half and was substituted, in a 2–0 loss and was subsequently out for months.
-Despite making his return, Chaplow continued to be dropped from the first team on three occasions and saw Southampton promoted to the Premier League after a seven years absent.
+Despite making his return, Chaplow continued to be dropped from the first team on three occasions and saw Southampton promoted to the Premier League after a seven years absence.
 As a result, his appearance was restricted to twenty–eight appearances and scoring four times in all competitions.

 With his first team opportunities increasingly limited in the 2012–13 season, Chaplow announced his intention to stay at the club.
 It wasn't until on 28 August 2012 when he made his first appearance of the season, setting up one of the goals, in a 4–1 win over Stevenage in the second round of League Cup.
 On 29 September 2012, Chaplow made his first Premier League appearance in six years, coming on as a late substitute, in a 3–1 loss against Everton.
-For the most of the season, Chaplow fell out of favour of the club's first team and was expected to leave the club in January, but it wasn't materialised.
+For most of the season, Chaplow fell out of favour of the club's first team and was expected to leave the club in January, but it wasn't materialised.
 It wasn't until on 16 January 2013 when he made his first team return in months, coming on a second-half substitute, in a 2–2 draw against Chelsea.